robot-perception-group/smalify-x/README.md

 ## Description

 This repository contains fitting code for the SMAL animal model, optimized for data collected from drones.
 Unlike [SMALR](https://github.com/silviazuffi/smalr_online), it uses pytorch instead of chumpy, in analogy with [SMPLify-x](https://github.com/vchoutas/smplify-x).
 This makes optimization significantly more efficient than SMALR.
 The code mostly follows the structure of [SMPLify-x](https://github.com/vchoutas/smplify-x).
 In this pipeline, however, it is assumed that camera extrinsics and intrinsics are known, and that animals are located close to the ground plane.
 Animal pose is then estimated in the coodinate frame of the cameras.
 Cameras are expected to look towards the ground, as is usually the case with drone footage.
-Functionality for multiview pose estimation is present but requires additional tweaking.
+The code is designed to support multiview pose estimation, a demo will be provided soon.
 This repository is a part of a project "Animal Pose Estimation with UAVs" described in [this video](https://www.youtube.com/watch?v=EiarAs1s7wg&ab_channel=AamirAhmad).

 ## Usage